patcg-individual-drafts/ipa/details/encryption.md

 With a typical HPKE configuration of "`DHKEM(X25519, HKDF-SHA256)`", "`HKDF-SHA256`", and any AEAD with a 16-byte tag (such as "`AES-128-GCM`" or "`ChaCha20Poly1305`"), this process produces 48 bytes of overhead per helper, per encryption.
-This does not include the key identifier or epoch (3 bytes), which are repeated across multiple items, allowing their cost to be amortized.
+This does not include the site origin (variable), key identifier (1 byte) or epoch (2 bytes), which are repeated across multiple items, which should mean that their cost can be amortized.
 Other information, like the helper party origin, is expected to be implicit, so it should not require transmission.

 For a 64-bit match key, this means that it is possible to represent each encrypted match key in just 240 bytes provided that values that are shared